-- 1. Referral to administrator by way of written report not to exceed one page in length, with report sent to the parent.
+- Referral to administrator by way of written report not to exceed one page in length, with report sent to the parent.
 If appropriate, there will be an investigation by the HISD Police Department.
 A police report is required if the student's conduct is a criminal offense.
 If the student is transported by the police, the parent should ordinarily be notified within one hour. - 2.
-The administrator will schedule a conference with the student and parent/guardian within three (3) school days of the
+The administrator shall make good a faith effort to directly and promptly notify the parent or guardian of recommendation and reasons for said DAEP placement and schedule a conference with the student and parent/ guardian within three (3) school days of the reported infraction.
+The administrator shall make reasonable and good faith efforts to directly invite the parent or guardian to the conference.
+If, after reasonable efforts to include the parent or guardian have been made, he or she is unable to attend, the administrator may proceed with the conference in his or her absence.
+The administrator must provide the parent/guardian with written notice regarding the discipline consequence within seven (7) school days from the date the infraction was reported to the administrator.
+The date for the conference may be deferred beyond seven school days with the mutual agreement of the parties; however, the student may not be placed in an unsupervised setting beyond suspension for three days while awaiting the conference and final decision.
+If the student withdraws from the District prior to the imposition of placement in a DAEP, the administrator shall proceed with determining an appropriate consequence for the offense.